Tufts University Overview

 Tufts University Rankings

-Tufts is ranked #73 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
+According to our 2022 analysis, Tufts is ranked #66 out of 2,587 schools in the nation that were analyzed for overall quality.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-Tufts also holds the #8 spot on the Best Colleges in Massachusetts ranking.
+Tufts also holds the #10 spot on the Best Colleges in Massachusetts ranking.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.